owl4ce/dotfiles/README.md

 *Fix the blind color scheme and plugin.*
 13. Sweetly GTK Theme \
 *Fix wrong color hex.*
+14. All Papirus Custom Icons \
+*Customize notification icons for volume and brightness*
+15. Clipit \
+*New configuration rules*

 - **Delete all unnecessary comments on the scripts**